thecodeofdaniel/thecodeofdaniel.github.io/content/posts/projects/inspecting-traffic-between-azure-vms/index.md

 +++
-title = 'Peforming Activities on the Network with Azure' date = 2024-12-24T06:50:03-08:00 draft = false description = "Observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups" categories = ["Azure"] tags = ["VMs", "ICMP", "Firewall", "SSH", "DHCP"]
+title = 'Inspecting Traffic Between Azure Virtual Machines' date = 2024-12-24T06:50:03-08:00 draft = false description = "Observe various network traffic to and from Azure Virtual Machines with Wireshark" categories = ["Azure", "Windows"] tags = ["VMs", "ICMP", "Firewall", "SSH", "DHCP"]
 +++

-In this tutorial, we observe various network traffic to and from Azure VMs with Wireshark as well as experiment with Network Security Groups.
+In this lab, I observe different kinds of network traffic to and from Azure virtual machines with Wireshark as well as experiment with network security groups.

-## Brief Overview

-This project demonstrates how to inspect network traffic between two Azure Virtual Machines (VMs) on the same network.
-By setting up a Windows VM and a Linux (Ubuntu) VM, I explored the flow of traffic, tools for monitoring, and the differences in observed traffic patterns.

-### Purpose

-Understanding VM traffic patterns is crucial for network monitoring, troubleshooting, and enhancing security in a cloud environment.

 ## Before We Get Started